akka/akka-management/docs/src/main/paradox/akka-management.md

 Note that the default value for hostname is `InetAddress.getLocalHost.getHostAddress`, which may or may not evaluate to `127.0.0.1`.

-When running akka nodes behind NATs or inside docker containers in bridge mode, it is necessary to set different hostname and port number to bind for the HTTP Server for Http Cluster Management:
+When running Akka nodes behind NATs or inside docker containers in bridge mode, it is necessary to set different hostname and port number to bind for the HTTP Server for Http Cluster Management:

 application.conf